Blog

 In layman’s terms, a medical laboratory that’s fully committed to the successful transformation of laboratory informatics will be able to handle large volumes of patient and specimen data, integrate advanced technologies, streamline operational and financial workflow, meet all compliance requirements, and improve both client relations and patient care.

-Laboratory Informatics Starts With Advanced Laboratory Information System Software
+Informatics Start With Advanced Laboratory Information System Software

 Laboratory data comes in many forms, including patient demographics, patient samples, test results, and patient history.
-This data is typically managed by a laboratory information system (LIS abbreviation medical).
-A laboratory information system software is tasked with recording, updating, and storing patient-related information, tracking samples, and generating and distributing lab reports.
+This data is typically managed by a laboratory information system (LIS software).

-For clinical and reference labs and pathology groups to keep pace with the changing times and added demands on their businesses, investing in robust and modern LIS system software that brings innovation into their labs is imperative.
+For medical labs to keep pace with the changing times and added demands on their businesses, investing in a robust and modern LIS system software that brings innovation into their labs is imperative.
 Without it, the labs will struggle with efficiency, accuracy, and accessibility.

-They’ll struggle because a legacy lab information system that dates back 10 years or more will lack several features and functionality that come standard in a modern medical LIS system.
-These modern pathology lab management solutions are much better able to serve as a mission-critical system of record and a single source of truth for many reasons.
+They’ll struggle because legacy laboratory information systems dating back 10 years or more will lack several features and vital functionality that come standard in a modern medical LIS system.
+These modern pathology lab management solutions are much better at serving as a mission-critical system of record and a single source of truth for many reasons.

 Learn More: How to Turn Your Mid-Sized Medical Laboratory into a Thriving Large-Scale Operation

-For a closer look at the stark differences between modern laboratory information system software and rigid and outdated legacy LIS software, we invite you to click the link below.
+For a closer look at the stark differences between the best laboratory information systems and rigid and outdated legacy LIS software, we invite you to click below.

 Learn More: Comparing LigoLab Informatics Platform with Legacy Laboratory Information Systems